haveaguess/merkle_path_validation/README.md

 continued to follow your existing style

-Originally did all the concatenations pre-hash as little-endian (since many examples of Merkle tree/proof work were doing similar online) but then after lots of frustration I found this implementation in github that exactly matches the problem and they were doing all their work in big-endian : https://github.com/aliminaei/merkle_tree_verify/blob/master/main.py
+Originally did all the concatenations pre-hash as little-endian (since many examples of Merkle tree/proof work were doing similar online) but then after lots of frustration I found this implementation in github that exactly matches the problem and they were doing all their concatenations in big-endian : https://github.com/aliminaei/merkle_tree_verify/blob/master/main.py